New Year's food: Croatia

 It is considered lucky to eat heavily on New Year's Day as what happens on this day will symbolize what will happen in the new year, so eating heartily portends bounty.
 Drinking heavily is also portentous of bounty, but drunkenness is not.
 Traditionally a bread baked on Christmas Eve with a coin baked into it is served on New Year's Day, with the finder of the coin expecting good luck in the coming year.

-Czech Republic
+Czechia

 On New Year's Eve, Den Svateho Silvestra is celebrated with traditional dinners of roast or smoked pork and cockova polevka, a lentil soup, both of which are thought to symbolize luck and wealth in the new year, and champagne toasts are common at midnight.
 On New Year's Day or novy rok eating a pig's ear or jowl is considered lucky.
 Eating fish or fowl is considered unlucky.
 Cutting into an apple and finding healthy seeds brings good health.